 We use two custom applications (WSJTBridge and Flex-Bridge) to capture the Moon Azimuth and Elevation data generated by the MAP65 application and use it to control the rotators for our EME Antenna Array.

-We have been experimenting with Linrad as a front-end to MAP65 and WSJT-X. At present, we are using the NB/NR functions in MAP65 and in our IC-9700 as an alternative to Linrad.
+We have been experimenting with Linrad as a front-end to MAP65 and WSJT-X. Currently, we are using the NB/NR functions in MAP65 and our IC-9700 as an alternative to Linrad.
 We expect the add Linrad into our setup when we add Adaptive Polarity capabilities in Phase 2.

 EME Software Operating Environment (click for a larger view)

-We use the DXLab Suite for logging and QSL’ing our contacts along with several web apps to find potential EME contacts and to determine the level of EME Degradation on any given day.
+We use the DXLab Suite for logging and QSL’ing our contacts, along with several web apps to find potential EME contacts and determine the EME Degradation level on any given day.

-The screenshot above shows most of these apps running during a 2m EME operating session.
+The screenshot above shows most apps running during a 2m EME operating session.

 MAP65 Application – Primary Decoder and Operating Application